SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 > [!NOTE]
 >
-> If you experience any issues during setup or while using Storage as a Service do not hesitate to contact the Cloud Ecosystem, by sending an email to: staas@skyline.be.
+> If you experience any issues during setup or while using Storage as a Service do not hesitate to contact the Cloud Ecosystem by sending an email to: staas@skyline.be.

 ## Migration
-Migration to STaaS is supported for all datatypes with the exception of Logger Tables.
-Migration of Logger Tables will be supported in future versions.
+Migration to STaaS is supported for all datatypes with the exception of logger tables.
+Migration of logger tables will be supported in future versions.

 > [!NOTE]
 >
-> Data stored in Cassandra and Elastic can only be migrated to STaaS if the databases are defined in the `DB.xml` configuration file.
+> Data stored in Cassandra and Elastic databases can only be migrated to STaaS if the databases are defined in the `DB.xml` configuration file.

 ## Limitations